weewx/weewx/docs_src/index.md

 yearly summary reports.
 It can push plots, pages, and reports to a web server, and data data to many different online weather services.

+Initial development began in the winter of 2008-2009, with the first release in 2009.

+The source code is hosted on [GitHub](https://github.com/weewx/weewx).
+Installation instructions and releases are available at [weewx.com/downloads](http://weewx.com/downloads).

 See the [hardware list](https://weewx.com/hardware.html) for a complete list of supported stations, and for pictures to help identify your hardware!
 The [hardware comparison](https://weewx.com/hwcmp.html) shows specifications for